talenet/talenet/doc/PROTOCOL.md

 For additional fields please refer to the
 [Secure Scuttlebutt documentation](https://ssbc.github.io/secure-scuttlebutt/).

-The following definitions will only specify the message specific fields of `content` and omit the `version`.
+The following definitions will only specify the message specific fields of `content` and omit the `talenet-version`.

 ### Skill related messages